ionic-team/capacitor/core/system-bars.md

 # SystemBars

 The SystemBars API provides methods for configuring the style and visibility of the device System Bars / Status Bar.
+This plugin is bundled with `@capacitor/core`.

 This API differs from the [Status Bar](https://capacitorjs.com/docs/apis/status-bar) plugin in that it is only intended to support modern edge to edge use cases moving forward.
 For legacy functionality, use the [Status Bar](https://capacitorjs.com/docs/apis/status-bar) plugin.

 | Feature | System Bars | Status Bar |
 | ------- | ----------- | ---------- |